Locuir/OneLastWin/README.md

 * After the 120th round, the bot starts to choose D to win the game after the other bot has trusted ours.

-## BOT Page
+## Performance

+Tested in a 750 battle

+Average Score: 8.977
+Win Rate: 36.1%
+Wins : 271
+loses : 116
+ties : 363

+reached #4 on the leaderboard

-Check how our bot here : [One Last Win Bot](https://defector.hackclub.com/bot/mfz2qlwvhaivmshil732)
+Check how our bot performance here : [One Last Win Bot](https://defector.hackclub.com/bot/mfz2qlwvhaivmshil732)